Why Many Parents Give Up on Autism Diets

 Finally, when it comes to supporting, I found that having support from a friend who might not be as determined as you are to do the diet can be hard.
 I remember starting my son on his diet with another friend of mine who had a son on the spectrum as well.
 She eventually gave up and I was left alone with no support to figure it out on my own.
 My advice would be to join a group of like-minded motivated individuals that could serve as your support system.
 Having a support system is key to being successful.
 I find that you learn new ideas from people that are on the same road as you.
 It is great to be able to connect and share ideas with others and know someone is there to help you if you fall.

 Now it’s your turn…

 Now that you have my top 3 reasons people give up on Autism Diet, I would like for you to evaluate your child’s current nutritional status.
 If you are one of those parents that fear to take the next step and putting your child on an Autism Diet, I am here to tell you it is simpler than you think.
 It doesn’t have to be a stressful event.

 Throughout my journey, I have learned so much about nutrition.
 I am now a Nutritional Therapy Practitioner and creator of The Nutritional Spectrum with a mission to help as many parents as I can be successful in nutrition.
-If you are interested in receiving my newsletter please sign up below to receive my future newsletters and a free PDF filled with nutrient-rich snacks for your child on the autism spectrum.
+If you are one of those parents that are looking for help please sign up below to receive my future newsletters and a free PDF filled with nutrient-rich snacks for your child on the autism spectrum.